Walter Bell (diplomat): MI6

 From 1946-1948 he served as private secretary to Lord Inverchapel the British Ambassador in Washington during a testing period in Cold War power play, UK/US relations, and Soviet intelligence penetration.
 His embassy colleagues included John Balfour and Donald Maclean, who was later exposed as one of the Cambridge Five.

 MI5

 Having transferred to MI5, which was responsible for security on British colonies, Bell served in Kenya as a security liaison officer from 1949-1952.
 He then transferred to India where he served as First Secretary at the British High Commission New Delhi until 1955.
 His friendships in India included the intelligence chief Bhola Nath Mullik, who developed close links with MI5.
 From 1957 to 1960 in the West Indies as the federation headed for self-government.
 From 1961 to 1967 he returned to Kenya for the transition to independence, becoming counsellor in the British High Commission in Nairobi.
-He was appointed CMG in 1967.
+He was appointed CMG in the 1967 New Year Honours.